This is where all 50 states stand on reopening

 (CNN) — More than 97% of the US population is currently under a stay-at-home or shelter-in-place order as the coronavirus pandemic continues to upend life as we know it.
 But worries for the economy — and people’s mental health — are raising the question: When will things go back to normal?

-President Donald Trump has indicated many states can reopen by May 1, and on Thursday shared federal guidelines for restarting the economy with governors.
+President Donald Trump has indicated many states can reopen by May 1, and shared federal guidelines for restarting the economy with governors.

-Here’s the latest on where states stand in their plan to reopen:
+Here’s the latest on where states stand in their plans to reopen:

 Alabama

-Gov. Kay Ivey issued a stay-at-home order set to expire on April 30.
+Gov. Kay Ivey says the existing stay-at-home order will remain in effect until April 3.

-Lt.
-Gov. Will Ainsworth announced the formation of a task force to reopen the state’s economy.
-It is scheduled to report its suggestions to the governor on April 22.
+Ivey said while she is as eager as anyone to get the economy moving on all cylinders, it must be done in a responsible way.

-Ivey said April 14 she intends to work with other states and the Trump administration, but that “what works in Alabama works in Alabama.”
+“Getting our economy up and running is not as simple as flipping a switch,” she added.

 Alaska